 Displacement to Length Ratio Formula

-- Where DLR is the Displacement to Length Ratio (%)
+DLR = \frac{D_{LT}}{(0.01 \cdot LWL_{ft})^3}- Where DLR is the Displacement to Length Ratio (dimensionless)

-- D is the total displacement
+- DLT is the displacement in long tons

-- L is the total length
+- LWLft is the length at waterline in feet

 How to Calculate Displacement to Length Ratio?